1,000+ Opportunities

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.

-Based on current listing details, eligibility includes: Agricultural organizations, universities, and extension services in Kansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Agricultural organizations, universities, and extension services in Kansas.
+Confirm the full requirements in the official notice before applying.